8W9aG/moneyball/README.md

 `pip install moneyball`

+or install using this local repository:

+`python setup.py install --old-and-unmanageable`

 ## Usage example :eyes:

 There are many different ways of using moneyball, but we generally recommend the CLI.
 This pairs very well with the sister project [sportsball](https://github.com/8W9aG/sportsball).